TeemuKoivisto/react-seo-meta-tags/README.md

    */
   title: string
   /**
-   * Should be a short description about the topic, <=200 words.
+   * Should be a short description about the topic, max 200 words.
 Mainly for SEO purposes.
    */
   description?: string | null
   /**